 “I saw how mothers were suffering with their children,” she says.
 “It’s not easy, you can imagine.
 You are surviving by the will of God.
 When you talk about hunger, I understand what hunger was all about.”

 But still her family prevailed.
-As a young adult, she settled in Kampala and worked as a secretary in a travel bureau.
-That’s where she met her now ex-husband.
+As a young adult, she moved to Arusha, Tanzania, and was trained as a secretary.
+During her time as a secretary in Washington, she met her now ex-husband.
 He was working for the World Bank, and his job took the couple to Washington, D.C., for 15 years.
 Ndungutse raised her two children and worked as an office administrator for various companies, including IBM and MCI.
 She also helped to found the Washington chapter of the Ugandan Women’s Effort to Save Orphans (UWESO).

 But after the genocide, she felt a pull to leave the United States and do something positive for Rwanda.
 She didn’t really know what returning would be like following such large-scale atrocities, but nothing could prepare her for what she saw.